Big Data Analytics Use Cases

 - Machine data (e.g., RFID, Log Files etc.).

-In addition to brick, click and mobile business app transactions, the new variable in the mix is Human generated and machine generated data – explosive growth of blogs/reviews/messages/emails/pictures.
+In addition to brick, click and mobile business app transactions, the new variable in the mix is Human generated data – explosive growth of blogs/reviews/messages/emails/pictures.
 The Twitter firehose alone generates 7+ terabytes — 10s of millions of tweets per day and is growing rapidly.
 Facebook is estimated to generate 10+ terabytes a day.
 Social graphs such as product recommendations based on circle of friends, jobs you may like (linked in), products you have looked at, people who are your contacts etc also create “second order” data that can be mined for sentiment analytics on products or companies or fact discovery.

-Another new variable is computer generated data.
+Another new variable is machine generated data.
 Computers generate data as byproduct of interacting with people or other with other device.
 More interactions, more data.
 This data comes in a variety of formats from semi-structured log files to unstructured binaries.
 This “exhaust fumes” of data can be extremely valuable.
 It can be used to understand and track application or service behavior so that we can find patterns, errors or suboptimal user experience.
 We can mine it for statistical patterns and correlations to generate insights.

 However, if you listen to the hype, companies can harness this information learn faster, make better decisions, and stay one step ahead of their competitors.
 Unfortunately, harnessing big data (and separating the signal-from-noise) is trickier than it looks.
 It takes a lot of skill and superb understanding of use cases.